Berlin Film Festival opens with late actor Hoffman a noted absence

 "It's quite charming."

-(This version of the story clarifies in paragraph seven that 20 films are vying for Golden Bear.)
+(The story clarifies in 7th para 20 films vying for Golden Bear)

 (Editing by Mark Heinrich)